 For specialized charging rates with custom standards like 15W Samsung Fast Charge 2.0 and 30W OnePlus Warp Charge 30, the device you are using will need to support them explicitly to charge at such speeds.
 Other devices will simply revert to Qi-standard 10W charging.

 As discussed before, the charging rate of a wireless charger depends on the standard it operates at.
 Typical Qi-enabled chargers will charge at 10W, although the newer standards allow for 15W charging.
-But, the maximum charging rate you will be able to squeeze out of a wireless charger solely depends on its specifications.
+But, the maximum charging rate you can squeeze out of a wireless charger solely depends on its specifications.
 Only a handful of devices like the OnePlus 8T support faster than 15W charging, but the list continues to grow, and we expect it to become the new standard with the new generation of smartphones that will launch this year.

 A wireless charger is still a wired device that needs to be plugged in to function.
 Most wireless chargers come equipped with a USB Type-C port for power delivery and support power bricks capable of supplying the necessary power.
 Many premium manufacturers like Samsung bundle a power brick and cable with their wireless chargers.
 OnePlus instead opts for a non-removable solution, which may be tough to repair if the brick fails.
 An included charger’s benefit is that you need not spend extra on another accessory, especially if you are on a tight budget, so keep that in mind while shopping for a new wireless charger.

 While charging speeds might be one aspect to look for while buying a wireless charger, the support for devices like smartwatches and earbuds are also vital if you tend to charge those devices wirelessly.
 While a wireless charger with a cooling fan is undoubtedly overkill for such low-power devices, charging them simultaneously with a smartphone is a fair use case to invest in one.
-Some actively cooled dual wireless chargers are already out in the market and you can check them out to see which one is good for you.
+Some actively cooled dual wireless chargers are already out on the market, and you can check them out to see which one is good for you.

 |Samsung Wireless |